AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-prerequisites.md

 ### [!DNL Google Customer Match] {#gcm}

 Before you can use [!UICONTROL People-Based Destinations] to send your first-party audience segments to a [!DNL Google Customer Match] destination, make sure you read and adhere to Google's policy for using [!DNL Customer Match], outlined in the [Google support documentation](https://support.google.com/google-ads/answer/6299717).
-Customers with compliant accounts are automatically allow listed by Google.

 Next, make sure your [!DNL Google] account is configured for a [!DNL Standard] or higher permission level.
 See the [Google Ads documentation](https://support.google.com/google-ads/answer/9978556?visit_id=637611563637058259-4176462731&rd=1) for details.